 Fourth Step: Appeal of the Hearing Officer’s Decision

-Once the case is heard, the Hearing Officer will often issue a ruling in 30 days after receiving the transcript.
+Once the case is heard, the Administrative Judge will often issue a ruling in 30 days after receiving the transcript.
 Appeals of this decision can be made under 10 CFR 710.28 and 10 CFR 720.29.
 If the Hearing Officer or Manager’s decision is not in the individual’s favor, the individual can then appeal the decision to the DoE Office of Hearings and Appeals, Appeal Panel.
 The DoE attorney can also appeal an adverse decision.
 The Appeal Panel consists of 3 members and reviews all appeals.
 The Appeal Panel will make a decision on the appeal and the individual will be notified of the findings.
 If a final negative decision has been issued, the individual may subsequently apply for reconsideration at a later date.

 Fifth Step: Applying for Reconsideration